bishalpanthi321/bishalpanthi321/README.md

 ---

-## ✨ Unseen Story
+## ✨ Byzantine

-- I’m fascinated by **failure modes** in models — knowing *when* AI fails is as important as when it succeeds.
+- I’m fascinated by **failure modes** in models knowing *when* AI fails is as important as when it succeeds.
 - I love building **little tools** that save *5 minutes* per day — they multiply across months and teams.
-- I read *non-tech* books (philosophy, fiction) to keep my thinking flexible — they often spark ideas for models.
+- I read *non-tech* books (philosophy, fiction) to keep my thinking flexible  they often spark ideas for models.
 - When stuck on a bug, I sometimes sketch ideas on paper and debug *by hand* (yeah, pen and paper).

 ---